turingschool/career-development-curriculum/module_three/interview_workshop.md

   * [Interview Prep Resources](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_prep_resources.md)

 #### Demo
-As a class, talk through the following question and think about how you could answer it:
+As a class, talk through the following questionS and think about how you could answer it:

 **What makes you stand out compared to other junior developers?**